recipy/recipy/README.md

 	  --debug       Turn on debugging mode

 ## Configuration
 Recipy stores all of its configuration and the database itself in `~/.recipy`.
 Recipy's  main configuration file is inside this folder, called `recipyrc`.
-The configuration file format is very simple, and is based on Windows INI files.
+The configuration file format is very simple, and is based on Windows INI files - and having a configuration file is completely optional: the defaults will work fine with no configuration file.

 An example configuration is:

 	[ignored metadata]
 	diff